What is a Black Knight?

-For example, Company A is a publicly traded company that wants to expand into a new market.
-Company A approaches Company B with an offer to its Board of Directors (BoD).
+For example, Company A is a publicly-traded company that wants to expand into a new market where Company B is already established.
+Company A approaches Company B with a buy offer to its Board of Directors (BoD).
 After consideration, Company B refuses the offer, concluding it is not in their best interest.
 If Company A proceeds with a takeover attempt after being rejected by Company B’s board of directors, that is deemed a hostile takeover and Company A would be referred to as a black knight.

 Reasons for a Takeover

 There are several factors that can influence a company to want to take over another company.
 Ultimately, it comes down to the long-term strategic goal of the acquirer.
 Below are the most common reasons why companies are acquired: